 Leveraging Pinterest SEO can give you a practically unlimited supply of free traffic to your site.
 Traffic that is ready to buy.
 Are you ready to learn how?

 Good!
-Let’s start by introducing you to the 2017 Pinterest algorithm change…
+Let’s start by introducing you to the state of Pinterest in 2019…

-The “Smart Feed” is the name of Pinterest’s algorithm.
-It determines what a user sees in their Pinterest home feed.
+The “Smart Feed” is the algorithm that Pinterest uses to determine what a user sees in their Pinterest home feed.

 Here’s how it works: